Constantineau, Fleurimond

 • Lord Mansion, USA

-• SNC Lavalin, Montreal
+• SNC Lavallin, Montreal

 Museums

-• National Art Gallery of Canada, Ottawa
+• National Art Gallery, Ottawa